 Can dogs eat bananas?
 Yes!

-Just as they are for us humans, bananas are a nutritious treat for our dogs!
+Just as they are good for us humans, bananas are a nutritious treat for our dogs!

 Benefits of Bananas

 If you have an active or working dog, bananas are an excellent source of electrolytes, natural sugars, and carbohydrates that aid sore muscles and work as a natural energy booster after exercising.
-Fruits and vegetables dogs are good for dogs to eat combined with the high potassium content, the rich nutrients and amino acids in bananas work to balance internal fluids and help keep your pooch’s muscles strong and lean.
+Bananas are high in potassium content, the rich nutrients and amino acids in bananas work to balance internal fluids and help keep your pooch’s muscles strong and lean.

-Bananas are also a great source of fiber, which offers all kinds of health benefits for doggies.
-Fiber can help manage your dog’s weight and promote healthy digestion.
+Bananas are also a great source of fibre, which offers all kinds of health benefits for doggies.
+Fibre can help manage your dog’s weight and promote healthy digestion.

 How to Feed Your Dog Bananas